Bangkok to Bali

 Day 7: Penang Cityscape

 Design your own day in metropolitan George Town – capital of Malaysia’s most populous island city, Penang Island.
 Soak up local history with visits to Kek Lok Si Temple, the Khoo Kongsi clan house, or the Penang Peranakan Museum.
-Alternatively, take a detour to India without ever leaving the island!
-Penang’s ‘Little India’ brings the best in Indian food, music and fashion for the ultimate ‘Asian Fusion’ experience, all at your fingertips!
+Each demonstrate different aspects of local life and culture, and exhibit the Chinese influences that are so prevalent in this area.

 Day 9: Cameron Highlands

-Culture is the name of the game once again on Day Ten of your trip, as you arrive in Malaysia’s capital – Kuala Lumpur!
-Check out the incredible Batu Caves – a complex of caves and temples that form Malaysia’s most popular Hindu shrines.
-Tour the Islamic Arts Museum, or take in the view from above with a trip to the top of the Petronas Tower.
+Culture is the name of the game once again, as we arrive into Malaysia’s capital – Kuala Lumpur.
+Enjoy two free days here to get to know the city at your own pace.
+Opt to check out the incredible Batu Caves – a complex of caves and temples that form Malaysia’s most popular Hindu shrines.
+Tour the Islamic Arts Museum, or take in the view from above with a trip to the top of the Petronas Tower (extra cost).
 Local buses offer a superb way to scale as much of bustling Kuala Lumpur as possible, and with two days’ free time, there’s no excuse not to explore!